rioscesar/oci-automate-cicd/README.md

 ```
 where **REGISTRY_IP** is replaced with the **public ip address** of the instance on which you've set up the Docker Registry.

-## The following steps involve using your local machine to configure the Chef DK, etc.